NitsnetsIA/MusgraveApp/replit.md

 ## Recent Changes (January 2025)

+✅ **COMPLETED: Bidirectional GraphQL Synchronization for Purchase Orders**
+- Added server_send_at timestamp field to purchase orders for tracking server synchronization status
+- Implemented sendPurchaseOrderToServer() function with proper GraphQL mutation handling
+- Integrated purchase order sync into createPurchaseOrder workflow for immediate server push
+- Added syncPendingPurchaseOrders() for batch processing of unsent orders during sync
+- Updated database schema to track which orders have been successfully sent to server
+- All purchase orders now automatically sync to GraphQL server with error handling and retry logic

 ✅ **COMPLETED: Full IndexedDB Migration**
 - Migrated completely from SQL.js to IndexedDB for better performance with large datasets (10,000+ products)
 - All core functionality working: product catalog, cart operations, checkout, purchase orders, order details